-For societies where marriage, and particularly early marriage, is still the cultural norm, outlawing marriage before the age of 18, dismantling discriminatory family laws and practices associated with marriage (e.g. female genital cutting, dowry, polygamy), as well as increasing access to divorce are critical first steps.
+For societies where marriage, and particularly early marriage, is still the cultural norm, outlawing marriage before the age of 21, dismantling discriminatory family laws and practices associated with marriage (e.g., female genital cutting, dowry, polygamy), as well as increasing access to divorce are critical first steps.
 Incentives to delay marriage in the form of education subsidies to girls and boys conditional on maintaining single status should be on the table.

 Most importantly in all societies, future generations of young women should feel that choosing not to marry or to raise children without marriage are both fully acceptable choices.
-They should be supported by public policies that do not incentivize marriage through the tax and/or transfer systems and which instead encourage delayed marriage.
+They should be supported by public policies that do not incentivize marriage through the tax and/or transfer systems and which instead encourage and reward delayed marriage.

 Governments should consider setting explicit national goals to increase the age of first marriage and childbirth to 30 by 2030 and ensure that all women have full access to modern contraception.

-2. Eliminating the “Motherhood Pay Penalty”
+2. Eliminating the Motherhood Pay Penalty

-Second, the “Motherhood Pay Penalty” must be eliminated so that women with children do not face employment and/or earnings barriers relative to fathers.
+Second, the Motherhood Pay Penalty must be eliminated so that women with dependent children do not face employment and/or earnings barriers relative to fathers.
 The primary strategy to achieve this goal should be based on creating what Harvard economist Claudia Goldin calls “temporal flexibility” and what Anne-Marie Slaughter calls “deep flexibility” in employment, by allowing workers with caring responsibilities flexibility in three fundamental areas – when they work, where they work, and how they work.

-Flexibility should be at its most elastic when caring responsibilities peak over the life-cycle (e.g. in the years following the birth of a child and when aging parents become ill) and extended, paid family leave should be standard practice during these periods.
+Flexibility should be at its most elastic when caring responsibilities peak over the life-cycle (e.g., in the years following the birth of a child and when aging parents become ill) and extended, paid family leave should be standard practice during these periods.

-It should also be possible for employees to work during these intensive periods, if they choose, with control over their hours and location of work, assisted by the use of technology (e.g. video conferencing in lieu of travel).
+It should also be possible for employees to work during these intensive periods, if they choose, with control over their hours and location of work, assisted by the use of technology (e.g., video conferencing in lieu of travel).

-At all other times there should be negotiated access for workers with family responsibilities to flexible weekly work hours, location, and method (e.g. use of technology, job sharing) of work.
+At all other times there should be negotiated access for workers with family responsibilities to flexible weekly work hours, location, and method (e.g., use of technology, job sharing) of work.
 These flexible work arrangements should be gender-blind, meaning female and male employees with caring responsibilities can take equal advantage of them.